jniranjanreddy/docker_v1.12-swarm/README.md

 ## Deploy a service to the swarm

-On Manager node run the following command to deploy a [sample voting service](https://hub.docker.com/r/instavote/vote/) for testing the swarm usage
+Connect to  Master node and  run the following command to deploy a [sample voting service](https://hub.docker.com/r/instavote/vote/) for testing the swarm usage

 ```
 docker service create --replicas 1 --name vote -p 8080:80 instavote/vote